 In the event of any dispute over the interpretation of any provision of this Constitution, the dispute shall be referred to a panel appointed by the Board of Trustees to be headed by the Legal Adviser AND appeals against the decision of the panel shall lie to the Board and its decision shall be final and binding.
 The Bye laws and Standing Orders comprised in Schedules 1 and 2 hereof shall form a part of this Constitution but the Constitution shall control where there is conflict in the interpretation of the Bye laws and Standing orders on the one hand and the Constitution on the other hand.

-Adopted at the Plenary Session held at KINGSTINE JOE FOODS, SURULERE, LAGOS, LAGOS STATE OF NIGERIA on the 7th day of February 2010.

 PRESIDENT SECRETARY-GENERAL